Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Abstract

 This result crucially relies on the possibility for strategies to use \textit{infinite memory}, i.e., unlimited knowledge of all past observations.
 However, computer systems are finite in practice.
 Hence it is pertinent to restrict our attention to \textit{finite-memory} strategies, defined as automata with outputs.
 Randomisation can be implemented in these in different ways: the \textit{initialisation}, \textit{outputs} or \textit{transitions} can be randomised or deterministic respectively.
 Depending on which aspects are randomised, the expressiveness of the corresponding class of finite-memory strategies differs.

-In this work, we study two-player turn-based stochastic games and provide a complete taxonomy of the classes of finite-memory strategies obtained by varying which of the three aforementioned components are randomised.
-Our taxonomy holds both in settings of perfect and imperfect information, and in games with more than two players. \keywords{two-player games on graphs \and stochastic games \and Markov decision processes \and finite-memory strategies \and randomised strategies}
+In this work, we study two-player concurrent stochastic games and provide a complete taxonomy of the classes of finite-memory strategies obtained by varying which of the three aforementioned components are randomised.
+Our taxonomy holds in games of perfect and imperfect information with perfect recall, and in games with more than two players.
+We also provide an adapted taxonomy for games with imperfect recall.